benoit-leveau/mpl_raytracer/README.md

 Running the executable just transfers the image to a file, there is no additional computation done at running-time.

 Because of compiler limitations (and I found a lot of limitations), the "image" computed is very small (32x32), and the algorithm is stopping at the first impact (it is therefore more a raycaster than a raytracer).

+The code defines the following main classes:
+* Ray
+* Light
+* Color
+* Pixel
+* Sphere
+* HitSphere (5 classes)
+* ImageSequence_tile
+* ImageSequence
+* Vec3D (including operations between vectors: addition, substraction, multiplication by another vector or a scalar)

+These classes are used to compute the projection of a sphere onto an image plane.
+Because of memory limitations, I didn't go farther to implement a proper perspective projection.

 Interesting Bits
 ================